What is a Digital Nomad Visa?

 To date, the UK does not offer a visa specifically for digital nomads.
 Temporary workers are welcome in the UK to live and work for a short-term period under categories such as the Government Authorized Exchange or Seasonal Workers program.

-What can you do with a Digital Nomad Visa?
+What are the tax implications under a Digital Nomad Visa?

 Which country has digital nomad visas?